Redundant representations help generalization in wide neural networks: Results

-\paragraph{Clones appear only in well-trained regularized networks} So far in this work we have shown only examples of networks and datasets in which representation mitosis takes place.
-However, the onset of this mechanism is related to nontrivial details in the learning algorithm.
-If the network is not trained using state-of-the-art procedures, none of the signatures described above appear even if the width of the final representation is much larger than $W^*$.
-Figure \ref{fig:narrow_bad-trained} shows the case of the Wide-ResNet28-8 analyzed in Fig. \ref{fig:training_dynamics} trained on exactly the same dataset (CIFAR10) but without data augmentation and weight decay.
-As shown in panel \textbf{a}, in the network trained without sufficient regularization (blue line) the error does not scale as $w_c^{-1/2}$, not even for large $w_c$.
-This, as we have seen, indicates that the last representation cannot be split in chunks.
-Correspondingly, the chunks cannot be mapped to the full representation by a linear transformation: the mean correlation of the residuals of the linear map of the chunks to the full representation remains approximately constant during training, and is always much higher then what observed for the same architecture and dataset, when training is performed with weight decay and data augmentation (panel \textbf{b}).
+\paragraph{Clones appear only in regularized networks.} So far in this work, we have shown only examples of regularized networks and data sets in which representations are redundant.
+However, if the network is not regularized, some of the signatures described above don't appear even if the width of the final representation is much larger than $W^*$ (the minimum interpolating width).
+Figure \ref{fig:narrow_bad-trained} shows the case of the Wide-ResNet28-8 analyzed in Fig. \ref{fig:training_dynamics} trained on exactly the same data set (CIFAR10) but without weight decay.

+As shown in Fig.\ref{fig:narrow_bad-trained}-a in the network trained without regularization (blue line) the error does not scale as $w_c^{-1/2}$.
+This, as we have seen, indicates that the last hidden representation cannot be split in clones equivalent to the full layer.
+Indeed, the mean correlation of the residuals of the linear map of the chunks to the full representation remains approximately constant during training (Fig. \ref{fig:narrow_bad-trained}-b), and is always much higher than what we observed for the same architecture and data set when training is performed with weight decay.
 We performed a similar analysis on the DenseNet40 (see Fig. \ref{fig:app_densenet_not_reg}), observing an analogous trend.